llinusbberggren/document-question-answering/README.md

 #### Delegating Arithmetic to Python:
 Because LLMs are notoriously bad at multi-step math, I restricted the AI strictly to data extraction.
 Deterministic Python functions then take over to crunch the actual numbers, guaranteeing accurate math.

+## Possible Improvements

+#### Upgrading to Semantic Search:
+The current search relies on basic token overlap and hardcoded synonyms.
+For a production system, replacing this with a lightweight vector-based semantic search would make retrieval much more resilient to natural variations in how users phrase their questions.

+#### Smarter Document Chunking:
+The preprocessing script currently extracts entire PDF pages or full Excel sheets as single chunks.
+Moving to a chunking strategy that respects document structure—like keeping table headers tied to specific rows—would feed the LLM tighter, more relevant context, which lowers token costs and improves accuracy.

 ## Project layout